Flavor physics at high-energy muon colliders: Conclusions and outlook

 \section{Conclusions and outlook}

 We presented an exploratory assessment of the flavor physics potential of high-energy muon colliders.
 This potential does not stem from improving the precision of traditional low-energy flavor physics measurements, but rather from the direct access to the flavor-breaking interactions in high-energy measurements.
-This defines a novel methodology for flavor physics exploration at the energy rather than at the intensity frontier.
+This defines a novel methodology for flavor physics exploration at the energy rather than at the intensity frontier, which can be leveraged also at the LHC or other future high energy colliders \cite{Cirigliano:2012ab,Murakami:2014tna,Faroughy:2016osc,Greljo:2017vvb,Greljo:2018tzh,Fuentes-Martin:2020lea,Angelescu:2020uug,Marzocca:2020ueu,Endo:2021lhi,Crivellin:2021rbf,Greljo:2022jac,Allwicher:2022gkm,Altmannshofer:2023tsa,Greljo:2024ytg,Altmannshofer:2025nbp} but with less competitive perspectives.

-Our main result---in Section~\ref{sec:FC}---is the 100\,TeV scale sensitivity of the 10\,TeV muon collider to a variety of four-fermion operators that break flavor symmetries in the quark or in the lepton sector.
+Our main result---in Section~\ref{sec:FC}---is the 100\,TeV scale sensitivity of the 10\,TeV muon collider to a variety of four-fermion operators---specifically, all those that contain a muon bilinear $(\bar\mu \Gamma \mu)$---that break flavor symmetries in the quark or in the lepton sector.
 The 100\,TeV sensitivity is attained both for operators inducing rare flavor-changing transitions and for flavor-preserving operators that violate flavor universality.
 Some of the tested interactions---for instance the ones involving the top quark---are not accessible with low-energy measurements.
 On the others, the muon collider sensitivity reach is competitive and in some cases strongly superior to the one that is achievable with low-energy measurements, also taking into account the prospects for improvement during the next decade.
 The sensitivity of a possible 3\,TeV stage of the muon collider, at the 30\,TeV scale, is still very competitive for some EFT interactions.

 The high-energy muon collider probes are interesting not only for their high scale sensitivity.
 Unlike traditional low-energy flavor physics probes, the muon collider measurements are less exposed to experimental or theoretical mismodeling uncertainties as they do not target the observation of extremely rare phenomena, nor they rely on extremely accurate measurements and theoretical predictions.
 They exploit the large available energy that mitigates the suppression of the EFT operators enhancing their effects.
 The presence of new physics would produce a relatively large (above $\%$) departure from the SM predictions, emerging in multiple final states and correlated in different angular bins.
 These observations would provide a convincing evidence of new physics and they would enable a rather accurate characterization of the discovery.
 Similar considerations apply if the first observed tension with the SM arises from low-energy measurements: muon collider measurements would be key for characterization.